IMDA suspends review of Simba's proposed acquisition of M1 amid probe into potential regulatory breach

 "As the investigation findings may be material to IMDA’s assessment of the proposed consolidation, IMDA has decided to suspend its review of the proposed consolidation until the investigation has been concluded.”

-Keppel share price fell by about 2 per cent in early morning trade on Monday, before falling further to nearly 3 per cent.
+The share price of Keppel, which owns M1, fell by about 2 per cent in early morning trade on Monday, before widening losses to more than 4 per cent.
 Shares of Australia's Tuas, which owns Simba, fell 60 per cent to A$2.46 (S$2.25) as at 12.45am GMT (8.45am, Singapore time).

 Keppel announced its intention last August to sell its subsidiary M1 to Simba for S$1.43 billion (US$1.11 billion).
 M1 and Simba then filed the application in September, with IMDA issuing a consultation paper the following month.